 Video As a Digital Advertising Material

-As more audiences migrate to online media consumption, advertising in traditional media would not achieve the same effect as it used to.
-Thus, brands and advertisers need to shift their strategy to match the new expectation of consumers and be present in these new media channels.
+As more audiences migrate to online media consumption, advertising in traditional media will not achieve the same effect as it used to.
+Thus, brands and advertisers need to shift their strategy to match the new expectations of consumers and be present in these new media channels.

 Aside from a shift in the placement of ads, the choice of ad material also plays a crucial role in increasing the reach and engagement for each ad.
 Video ads get better results most of the time because of their ability to capture the audience’s attention quickly.
 Brands also have more leeway to explain their message in videos than inert materials like posters or banners.